 Usually people tip around 10% of the total paid, but if the service was better than expected they can tip up to 15%.

-Official currency in Nicaragua is the US dollar (best exchange your money to $20 USD bills).
+Official currency in Nicaragua is the Nicaraguan Cordoba but most establishments accept USD dollars (best exchange your money to $20 USD bills).

 Yes, you can travel with your board, however airline companies can charge way too much just to carry a board so we usually advise rent one of our boards.